ZhenyeLee/Capstone-Project/README.md

 <h1 align="center">Monocular Depth Estimation Using a Deep Network</h1>

-<p>For this project, we constructed a deep neural network to predict the depth map from a single RGB image in an end-to-end way.
+<p>In this project, we learn an encoder-decoder with skip-connections proposed by Ibraheem Alhashim[1], and construct improved deep neural networks to predict the depth map from a single RGB image in an end-to-end way.
 The input of the network is RGB images, and after applying the network the output of this system is the corresponding estimated depth maps.
-The two datasets we are planning to use for training the model, NYU Depth v2 and KITTI, contain RGB images and corresponding ground truth of depth maps. </p>
+The two datasets we use for training the model, NYU depth v2 and KITTI, contain RGB images and corresponding ground truth of depth maps. </p>

 ## Result
 <h3 align="center"> Demo for indoor scene in Engineering Hall, UW Madison</h3>